nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The clinically relevant effective data or datetime for the narrative record entry.
+The clinically relevant effective data or datetime of the record entry.

 Where the effective date is unknown or not recorded this will be absent.
 Otherwise, it should be populated.